backand/docs/source/includes/_sdk.md

 | ---- | ---- | ----------- |
 | object | string | Name of the Back& object to work with |
 | options | object | A hash of filter parameters.
 Allowed parameters are: *pageSize*, *pageNumber*, *filter*, *sort*, *search*, *exclude*, *deep*, *relatedObjects* |

+#### Options Allowed
+The following options are permitted:

+* pageSize - an integer representing the number of records to return with each call
+* pageNumber - an integer representing the page of results to retrieve
+* filter - a filter object
+* sort - a sort specification
+* search - a search query
+* exclude - excludes metadata from the results returned
+* deep - Returns related objects to the user

 ### .getOne()